Great accessible UK weekend breaks: Chester

 Best accessible tours

-Getting around the ancient city of Chester to see all the sights as part of a tour is easier than many people think as there are lots of accessible tours available.
-Here’s some of the best.
+Getting around the ancient city of Chester to see all the sights as part of a tour is easier than many people think, as there are lots of accessible tours available.
+Here are some of the best.

 People looking for a slightly different tour can cruise along the River Dee with Chester Boat, which offers sightseeing tours and themed cruises.

-Passengers with mobility problems can access the ships via wheelchair accessible ramps and staff will also be able to help guests down or up any steps that are on the ship.
-Most steps do have handrails for passengers who are able to walk, but need support when walking and the landing s have been designed so there will be the smallest possible step to and from the vessel.
+Passengers with mobility problems can access the ships via wheelchair-accessible ramps, and staff can help guests down or up any steps on the ship.
+Most steps do have handrails for passengers who can walk but need support when walking, and the landings have been designed so there will be the smallest possible step to and from the vessel.
 The only ship that is not wheelchair accessible is ‘The Jackie’, although passengers can use a ramp to board.

 Go to the races

-People with mobility problems shouldn’t be concerned about visiting as the venue is very accessible.
-There is level access from the car park to the side of the racecourse and there are lots of wheelchair bays for visitors heading here via car.
+People with limited mobility shouldn’t be concerned about visiting as the venue is accessible.
+There is level access from the car park to the side of the racecourse, and there are lots of wheelchair bays for visitors heading here via car.

-The Grosvenor Park Open Air Theatre is one of the UK’s most-loved theatres and the theatre usually opens from the start of July and closes towards the end of August.
+The Grosvenor Park Open Air Theatre is one of the UK’s most-loved theatres, and the theatre usually opens at the start of July and closes towards the end of August.

-Lots of top-quality shows are held here and, being located in Grosvenor Park in the heart of Chester, it means the theatre is just a short walk away.
+Lots of top-quality shows are held here, and because it is located in Grosvenor Park in the heart of Chester, it means the theatre is just a short walk away.